pschraut/UnityUICulling/README.md

 This check is performed always (per frame), even when the uGUI widget is outside the screen.

-It seems I'm unable to get rid of the per-frame check, because Unity doesn't provide a callback when a Transform position changed.
-If you know how to get rid of it, please open an issue item with the solution.
+It seems I can't get rid of the per-frame check, because Unity doesn't provide a callback when a Transform position changed.
+If you know how to get rid of it, please open an issue item and let me know how that would work.

 # Samples

+The package comes with one sample project that can be installed from Unity's Package Manager when you select this package.
-In ```Samples~\Sample1.unitypackage``` you can find the sample that I also show in the video.
+Otherwise you can find it in the package directory in ```Samples~\Sample1.unitypackage```.